shivanXI/ott_service/README.md

 1. Typescript as code
 2. Serverless with Lambda functions in AWS as APIs
 3. Database : Postgresql ( Initially started working in MongoDB but changed the decision at end moment because of issue of deployement of MongoDB on AWS connected with AWS Lambda Functions )
-4. Deployment & CI/CD : Serverless framework takes care of whole deployment with CI/CD from local to cloud with single command "serverless deploy" and according to me for the scope of assignment, it is the simplest choice.
+4. Deployment & CI/CD : Serverless framework takes care of whole deployment from local to cloud with single command "serverless deploy" and according to me for the scope of assignment, it is the simplest choice.
+Github Actions based CI/CD is used to deploy the changes under github_workflows folder.
 5. Testing Framework used here is "jest"

 Assumptions :